Reward Collapse in Aligning Large Language Models: Prompt-aware optimization

 \subsection{Asymptotics}

-In general, we can explicitly evaluate the reward distribution for any $n$ by solving the optimization program \eqref{eqn:problem}.
+In general, we can explicitly evaluate the reward distribution for any $n$ by solving the optimization (\ref{eqn:problem}).
 Nevertheless, it is helpful to get a handle on the empirical distribution of the solution to this optimization program in the limit $n \goto \infty$.
-The next result gives a closed-form expression of the reward distribution in the case of a large number of completions.
+The next two results give a closed-form expression of the reward distribution in the case of a large number of completions.